MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-traffic-inspection.md

 <!-- docutune:ignore TAP -->

-- [Azure Virtual Network terminal access point (TAP)](/azure/virtual-network/virtual-network-tap-overview) is in preview.
-Contact `azurevnettap@microsoft.com` for availability details.
+- [Azure Virtual Network terminal access point (TAP)](/azure/virtual-network/virtual-network-tap-overview) Preview is currently on hold in all Azure regions.

 - Packet capture in Azure Network Watcher is generally available, but captures are limited to a maximum period of five hours.